wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 <br>

-> So why didn't we start with Bootstrap to begin with (way back in Part Two).
+> So why didn't we just start with Bootstrap to begin with (way back in Part Two).
 It's a fair question.
 The best answer might be that it's a valuable learning exercise to build a responsive web page from scratch first, without any frameworks.
 Only then can we appreciate how much coding a front-end framework can actually save us.
 {.is-info}

 <br>